0cjs/hilbert-ps-proofchecker/README.md

 ---------------------

 - `doc/`: Documentation not specific to the code itself, especially mathematical background information and cjs's notes.
+(Many of these notes are normally the kind of thing I'd put in my [sedoc] repo, but in this case it seemed better to keep them closer to the relevant code.
   - `doc/TODO.md`: A to-do list for the project.
   - `doc/hirst.pdf`: Hirst and Hirst, [_A Primer for Logic and Proof_][hirst].
     The first chapter of this appears to cover, at an introductory level,